 Before starting a project, take time to sit with your agency and discuss how the event fits into your overall marketing strategy.
-An agency with a better understanding of your company strategy, your ‘grand scheme’ is better armed to deliver an efficient service and an excellent event.
-Visibility of your wider strategy provides the agency with an opportunity to offer innovative solutions to compliment your event, that you may not have thought of, or have the in-house expertise to execute.
+An agency with a better understanding of your company strategy, your ‘grand scheme’, is better armed to deliver an efficient service and an excellent event.
+Visibility of your wider strategy provides the agency with an opportunity to offer innovative solutions to complement your event, that you may not have thought of, or have the in-house expertise to execute.

 This might be obvious, but it is worth highlighting the importance of providing a detailed background of the event and your company.
 Agencies work best when they really understand the organisations that they are working alongside, take the time to inform your agency of what you really do and how you operate, let them in on your company culture.
 Understanding the company means a better understanding of the event.

 Agencies, also want to understand the whole history of the event, so provide answers to questions such as these:

 - How many times has the event been run before?

 - What do you want to be different from previous events?